Interlibrary Loan & Scanning Services

 What is Summit?

-If you need an item that can't be supplied by UW Libraries it may be available through Summit.
+If you need an item that cannot be supplied by UW Libraries it may be available through Summit.
 Summit is a service used to request items from other libraries in the Orbis Cascade Alliance Consortium.
 Summit libraries lend print items and some audio/visual materials to each other.
 MORE >

 Copyright